 We believe that a safe and healthy workplace is a fundamental right of every person and also a business imperative.
 Our Workplace Rights Policy requires that we take responsibility for maintaining a productive workplace in every part of our Company by doing what we can to minimize the risk of accidents, injury and exposure to health hazards for all of our associates and contractors.
-In addition, we’re working with our bottling partners to help to ensure health and safety risks are minimized for their employees and contract workers.
+In addition, we’re working with our bottling partners to help ensure health and safety risks are minimized for their employees and contract workers.

 To guide us in working to achieve a safe work environment for our associates, KORE defines a rigorous set of operational controls to manage known risks.
 The controls generally align with top global requirements and consensus standards.

-- QSE College provides online quality, safety and environmental training for business units of the Company as well as bottling partners globally.
+The Quality, Safety & Environment (QSE) capability team has implemented programs designed to improve operational performance, such as The QSE Professional Excellence Program is an intensive training and development program focused on field development; and QSE College provides online quality, safety and environmental training for business units of the Company as well as bottling partners globally.

 Operating safely remains a top priority for the Coca-Cola system.
 A prominent component of our safety program is improving route-to-market safety.
 Route-to-market, or RTM, is defined as the movement of products and people between our bottling plants and our customers.
 RTM is characterized by a complex chain of events that varies greatly throughout the world and often involves third-party partners.
 Because everything from cars and trucks to canoes and motorcycles is used to distribute our products, solutions must be developed and implemented at a local level.